Working as one worldwide family: Celebrating cultural diversity

 Cultivating strong relationships with clients and cross-functional teams at home and abroad is one of Jennifer’s biggest strengths.
 Jennifer has dual cultural background—American and German.

 Cross-cultural teams have the power to unlock great creativity and innovation.
 But there can be challenges, too.
 It’s essential to equip our people with the support they need to adapt to new environments and working styles.

 This is what our Cross-cultural Diversity Program is all about.
-With a range of tools, resources and training courses to help our people work more effectively across cultures, we come together to make one Accenture.
+We come together with a range of tools, resources and training courses to help our people work more effectively across cultures.

 GlobeSmart, an online tool that offers instant access to information and advice for how to conduct business effectively across borders, is available to all our people.
 With its variety of tools and resources, GlobeSmart helps our people increase their global acumen and navigate challenging working environments.